kubar123/diploma/website/README.md

-# diploma
+# diploma - website
-diploma - website, and 2 apps.
+This is the main website